 - Block the blue.
 If you can’t avoid electronic devices before bed, some tools can help offset blue-light exposure.
 Many mobile devices come equipped with blue-light reducing functions already installed.
 You also can purchase blue-light blocking glasses with amber lenses.
 Or download software that adjusts the light on your screen, depending on the time of day and your location.

 - Use light wisely.
 Not all light exposure is bad.
 Head outside into real sunlight, especially when it’s early, so you can sleep better at night.
 Leverage blue-light exposure appropriately during the day, if possible.
 It can boost your energy and readiness, increase alertness, and enhance cognitive function and mood.

 Screens and devices are unavoidable.
 Still, they’re often an important part of daily life.
 Understanding their effects on sleep can help you choose how and when to make best use of technology.
-To learn more about blue-light exposure, visit the Defense Centers of Excellence (DCoE) web page.
+Visit “Sleeping Well in the Digital Age” from Georgetown University’s School of Nursing for an infographic explaining the impact of blue-light exposure on your sleep.”

 Cajochen, C. (2015).
 Light: An underestimated environmental factor in sleep medicine.
 Sleep and Biological Rhythms, 13(2), 111–111. doi:10.1111/sbr.12120

 Cho, Y., Ryu, S.-H., Lee, B. R., Kim, K. H., Lee, E., & Choi, J. (2015).
 Effects of artificial light at night on human health: A literature review of observational and experimental studies applied to exposure assessment.
 Chronobiology International, 32(9), 1294–1310. doi:10.3109/07420528.2015.1073158